VincentWei/MiniGUI/README.md

 traditional RTOSes, such as RT-Thread, FreeRTOS, RTEMS, VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.

-This is the source tree of MiniGUI Core, which provides windowing and graphics interfaces as well as a lot of standard controls (toolkit).
+This is the source tree of MiniGUI Core, which provides the windowing and graphics interfaces as well as a lot of standard controls (toolkit).

 Besides MiniGUI Core, FMSoft also provides some components